Sojasmine/alana/Testing.md

    * To do be able to shop without creating an account

-   > User can make order without registration.
-Sometimea it can be easily just shop and avoiding that steps.
+   > User can make an order without registration.
+Sometimes it can be easily just shop and avoiding that steps.

     ![checkout](screenshot/check.jpeg)